PENNSYLVANIA PERSONAL INJURY LAWYERS

 Our advantages in rideshare accident cases include:

-• On-Staff Investigator: Our full-time investigator moves quickly to secure app data, driver logs, dashcam footage, and third-party electronic evidence before it disappears.
+- On-staff investigator: Our full-time investigator moves quickly to secure app data, driver logs, dashcam footage, and third-party electronic evidence before it disappears.

-• Statewide Client Access: Our attorneys travel to meet clients at home or in the hospital, not just at our Lancaster office.
+- Statewide client access: Our attorneys travel to meet clients at home or in the hospital, not just at our Lancaster office.

-• Proven Results: We've recovered tens of millions of dollars in verdicts and settlements across hundreds of thousands of cases over our 100-year history.
+- Proven results: We’ve recovered tens of millions of dollars in verdicts and settlements across hundreds of thousands of cases over our 100-year history.

-• Industry Recognition: Handler, Henning & Rosenberg LLC is included in Best Lawyers and ranked in Best Lawyers "Best Law Firms".
+- Industry recognition: Handler, Henning & Rosenberg LLC is included in Best Lawyers and ranked in Best Lawyers “Best Law Firms.”

-• No-Fee Policy: You pay nothing upfront, and you owe us nothing at all unless we recover compensation for you.
+- No-fee policy: You pay nothing upfront, and you owe us nothing at all unless we recover compensation for you.

 Early legal involvement matters in these cases.
-Identifying the driver's app status, preserving electronic records, and determining whether multiple insurance policies apply are all time-sensitive tasks.
+Identifying the driver’s app status, preserving electronic records, and determining whether multiple insurance policies apply are all time-sensitive tasks.
+The sooner we can act, the better positioned your case will be.

 Compensation Lancaster Rideshare Accident Victims May Pursue